Gender and Sexuality Studies Concentration

 Domestic Violence (description)

 Gender & the Law (description)

 Sexual Orientation, Gender Identity & the Law (description)

 Genetics & the Law

 Title IX: Sex Discrimination & Education (description)

 Students must complete a substantial piece of writing in the Concentration.
 The paper requirement does not require that students earn any credits beyond the required and elective credits described above.
 However, the topic and the arrangement for fulfilling the writing requirement must be approved in advance by the Concentration Advisor.
-The paper could be written to fulfill the requirements of a QWC or other course offering, an independent study, or a law review note.
+The paper could be written to fulfill the requirements of a course, an independent study, or a law review note.
 It may also be possible to fulfill this requirement by completing a substantial piece of writing in conjunction with an externship, such as a draft legal brief, significant legal memorandum, or human rights report, or by writing a paper independently, such as a submission to a writing competition or an article for publication.
 In all of these arrangements, the prior approval of the Concentration Advisor is required.